 Speaking the photographer’s language

-For a good overview of photography for non-experts, we really like the Digital Photography Handbook by Doug Harman.
+For a good overview of photography for non-experts, we recommend the Digital Photography Handbook by Doug Harman.
 It covers many different areas of digital photography including :-

 - getting the right equipment.